- one 13.5 ounce can coconut milk

 - 1½ ounces 85% dark chocolate bar

-- 1 scoop chocolate bone broth powder
+- 1 scoop protein powder made from bone broth (chocolate)

 - 1 tablespoon raw cacao powder